davidpearce/PlexAutoDelete/README.md

 Original Author: Steven4x4
 Source: https://forums.plex.tv/index.php/topic/84822-plex-auto-delete-script/

-Modified version of Plex AutoDelete script by Steven4x4.
+This is a modified version of Plex AutoDelete script forked from David Pearce, originally  taken from Steven4x4.

-Modified version supports command line arguments instead of hard coded settings.
+This modified version supports command line arguments for all params, instead of hard coded settings.